Approximating $f$-Divergences with Rank Statistics: Experiments

-which corresponds to a one-dimensional monotone transport correction.
+Here, $Q_{\widehat\nu^{(\ell)}}$ is evaluated by sorting the projected reference samples and linearly interpolating between adjacent order statistics, following the sliced-Wasserstein flow construction \citep[Sec.~3.3 and Alg.~1]{liutkus2019sliced}.
+The scalar correction $\Delta_i^{(\ell)}$ is therefore a one-dimensional monotone transport correction in slice $\ell$.
 Finally, we lift these corrections back to $\R^d$ by aggregating over slices:

-with step size $\varepsilon>0$ (optionally with per-slice clipping for stability).
+with step size $\varepsilon>0$ and, optionally, per-slice clipping for stability.
 Iterating \eqref{eq:particle_transport_update} yields a practical transport dynamics that moves the particle cloud toward $\nu$ while being driven by a bounded, rank-based energy.
-The full pseudocode of the proposed transport algorithm is given in Appendix~\ref{app:Generative Transport Dynamics for Rank $f$-divergence}.
+The full pseudocode is given in Appendix~\ref{app:Generative Transport Dynamics for Rank $f$-divergence}.

-\begin{remark} This particle algorithm resembles an explicit time discretization of a Wasserstein gradient flow \cite{AGS2008,S2017} of a Moreau envelope of $D_{f, \nu}^{(K)}$ (similar to \cite{SNRS2025}), the difference being that here the Moreau envelope is taken in quantile space. \end{remark}
+\begin{remark} This particle algorithm resembles an explicit time discretization of a Wasserstein gradient flow of a Moreau envelope of $D_{f, \nu}^{(K)}$ (similar to \cite{SNRS2025}), the difference being that here the Moreau envelope is taken in quantile space. \end{remark}